Olaf's Frozen Adventure: Release

-Pixar feature films are typically preceded by short films for their theatrical releases.
+With the exception of Pixar's first film, Toy Story (1995), which was not theatrically preceded by a short film worldwide, all of Pixar's feature films from A Bug's Life (1998) to Cars 3 (2017) had been preceded by a new in-house Pixar short film during their full initial worldwide theatrical runs until the release of Coco (2017).
 Olaf's Frozen Adventure, in a 3D format, was chosen to precede screenings of Pixar's Coco beginning on November 22, 2017.
-Coco co-director Adrian Molina said that the short's placement before Coco was an "experiment" given that (at 21 minutes) it was longer than the shorts that typically precede Pixar movies.
+Coco co-director Adrian Molina said that the short's placement before Coco was "a little bit of an experiment" given that (at 21 minutes) it was longer than the shorts that typically precede Pixar movies.
 The week after Coco's release in Mexico, local media noted audiences' strong dislike for the length of the film.
 A few days later, all Mexican cinemas offered apologies and removed the short from the exhibition.
 It was reported that some theaters put warning signs up about the length of the short ahead of Coco.
-Olaf's Frozen Adventure ended its limited time run in U.S. screenings on December 8.
+Olaf's Frozen Adventure ended its limited-time run in U.S. screenings on December 8.

 In the UK, Olaf's Frozen Adventure was shown before re-releases of Frozen on November 25 and 26, and December 2 and 3, 2017.

 On November 23, Disney announced the release of Olaf's Frozen Adventure on Disney's cable television channels in Latin America, along with Netflix, on December 8, and later on Mexican channels Azteca 7 and 13.
 The short made its network television debut on ABC on December 14, 2017, as part of 25 Days of Christmas.
 It was viewed by an estimated 5.64 million people in the United States.

 Critical response

-Bill Desowitz of IndieWire deemed the short as a "bridge" and a "setup" to Frozen II.
-Nicola Methven of Daily Mirror felt it would "tide fans over" until the next feature length installment of the franchise.
+Bill Desowitz of IndieWire deemed the short as a "bridge" and a "setup" to Frozen 2.
+Nicola Methven of Daily Mirror felt it would "tide fans over" until the next feature-length installment of the franchise.
 Writing for KSDK, Patrick Ryan commented it is an "Adventure' worth taking," while Ben Pearson of /Film wrote that "When We're Together" had the potential to be 2017's version of "Let It Go".
-Marissa Martinelli of Slate criticized the short's over-commercialism, and opined that it committed the well-trodden sin of turning a comedic side-character into the star – an "increasingly desperate one-man show."
-Alissa Wilkinson of Vox reported that audiences in North America have been critical to Disney's promotional strategy of prescreening the short before the main attraction.
+Marissa Martinelli of Slate criticized the short's commercialism and felt that it was an "increasingly desperate one-man show."
+Alissa Wilkinson of Vox reported that audiences in North America have been critical of Disney's promotional strategy of prescreening the short before the main attraction.
 Additionally, she suggested that the featurette would be better off broadcast to television as originally planned instead.